 So in 1905, after a day of hard work in the quarries, the men of our parish came with picks and shovels and began the building of our new church.
 By the following year, 1906, it was completed.
 Archbishop Tikhon consecrated the church and celebrated the first Liturgy.
 Today it is considered the oldest Orthodox church temple in the State of Ohio.

-Pride in their new church inspired its members to new sacrifices and in spite of many hardships and challenges, the parish continued to grow.
+Pride in their new church inspired our members to new sacrifices and, in spite of many hardships and challenges, the parish continued to grow.
 Milestones included:

-- 1929 - Parish youth formed an "R" Club becoming Chapter #14 of the Federated Russian Orthodox Clubs,
+- 1929 - Parish youth formed Chapter #14 of the Federated Russian Orthodox Clubs (FROC).

-- 1969 - Renovation of the parish hall below the temple was done,
+- 1969 - The parish hall in the basement was renovated.

-After repairs to the ceiling of the temple were completed in 2006, the installation of new iconography both in the altar and in the nave of the temple took place.
-The icon of the Panagia flanked by two cherubim was placed over the altar, the icon of the Pantokrator placed in the center of the ceiling of the nave, and the icon of the Holy Napkin over the doors to the vestibule.
-These icons were written by Fr.
-Paul Albert of the Antiochian Archdiocese of North America.
-In addition the icon of St. Sophia and her three daughters, wirtten by Mr. Dennis Bell, was installed on the eastern wall of the nave.
+After repairs to the ceiling and walls were completed in the late 1990s, in the early 2000s new iconography was installed in both the sanctuary and nave.
+Father Paul Albert of St. Elias in Toledo wrote the icon of the Panagia flanked by two angels above the sanctuary, the icon of Christ the Pantocrator on the ceiling of the nave, and the icon of the Holy Napkin above the doors to the narthex.
+Iconographer Dennis Bell wrote the icon of St. Sophia and her 3 daughters on the east wall of the nave.